OpenDSA/OpenDSA/RST/source/Development/SetDef.rst

        bag is sometimes called a :dfn:`multilist`.
        But, multilist is also refers to a list that may contain sublists (see Module :numref:`<Multilists>`).

+.. [#] Not all authors use this definition for partial order.
+       I have seen at least three significantly different definitions in the literature.
+       I have selected the one that lets :math:`<` and :math:`\leq` both define partial orders on the integers, because this seems the most natural to me.